dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 # 🧩 Feature Template: LLMChat Feature Definition

-This template is used to structure product features in a clear, outcome-driven format that aligns engineering, UX, and strategic goals.
+This template structures **Epic/Feature-level product ideas** into a clear, outcome-driven format — ready for story breakdown by engineering and design.

-Proceed in the following order unless the feature is already partially complete.
+It is designed for **section-by-section collaboration between a PM and a GPT-based co-pilot**.
+The GPT acts as a thinking and writing partner — asking clarifying questions, suggesting better phrasing, and helping refine feature logic.

+This document is intended to be iterated, not completed in one shot.

 ---